Usage Tips

 For WebIDE: User dimension configuration file (settings.json) will automatically roam and only affect the user themselves.

-Note: For clients, since user dimension configuration files are stored locally, they cannot roam.
-If configuration changes are needed, you need to modify local configuration files manually.
+Note: For clients, the user-level configuration file is stored locally and cannot roam.
+If configuration changes are needed, modify the local configuration file manually.

 - Repository dimension sharing: Enables configuration sharing within the same repository while isolating different repositories